malevolentshryne/Adobe_Behaviour_Simulation/README.md

    - Final approach: Ensemble of LightGBM and Neural Network

 ## Results
-- 2.1K RMSE on cross-validation set
+- 2.1K RMSE on cross-validation set made using GroupKFold on inferred company

 ## Files
 - `README.md`: Project overview